yshavit/llm-notes/book/03-The-LLM/02-input-to-vectors.md

 As I've mentioned before, vectors are how LLMs encode the nuance of human language.
 So, the first thing we need to do is to turn each part of the text input into a vector.
 In the end, we'll have one vector per token in the input text.

-{drawio}`Self-attention sits between tokenization and the neural net|images/04/llm-flow-input`
+{drawio}`Self-attention sits between tokenization and the feedforward network|images/04/llm-flow-input`

 ## Fundamental concept of input embedding